PodYapolskiy/tlc-trip-record-data/scripts/stage01/readme.md

 ![stage1-5.png](../../.github/assets/stage1-5.png)
 > **Figure 5**
 >
 > After processing file, dataloader starts to load data to the PostgreSQL database.
-This is the most time consuming part of the script.
+This is the most time-consuming part of the script.

 ![stage1-6.png](../../.github/assets/stage1-6.png)
 > **Figure 6**
 >
-> But even though, thanks to the spark architecture, even such time consuming operation can be splited into smaller jobs
+> But even though, thanks to the spark architecture, even such time-consuming operation can be split into smaller jobs

 ![stage1-7.png](../../.github/assets/stage1-7.png)
 > **Figure 7**